AriFordsham/GHCWiki/prelude710/ftp.md

 Also it turns out that none of members we've added in this current wave of generalization were added strictly for _constant_ performance factors, merely asymptotic ones, or due to increased stack utilization causing asymptotically more space usage.

 # Given that lots of functions could be generalized, it seems we should either generalize everything, or have a good story for where to stop.
-For example, isPrefixOf can be generalized, but the related function stripPrefix can only be partly generalized, so should isPrefixOf be generalized?
+For example, `isPrefixOf` can be generalized, but the related function `stripPrefix` can only be partly generalized, so should `isPrefixOf` be generalized?

-A generalized `isPrefixOf` lacks a good home, so fortunately we're spared being hoist on the horns of this dilemma.
+A generalized `isPrefixOf` lacks a good home, so fortunately we're spared being hoist on the horns of this particular dilemma.

-# The IsList class is an alternative generalization that could be made for some functions, and would work for ByteString and Text.
-Neither Foldable nor IsList is strictly more general, so both are potential alternatives.
+# The `IsList` class is an alternative generalization that could be made for some functions, and would work for `ByteString` and `Text`.
+Neither `Foldable` nor `IsList` is strictly more general, so both are potential alternatives.

-It also gives up a number of existing inhabitants, or gives up the ability to reason polymorphically about the existing inhabitants such as Data.Map.
-There are _many_ Foldable containers that contain more than just their elements.
-IsList requires both the ability to consume the elements of a structure but the ability to construct the structure as well.
+It also gives up a number of existing inhabitants, or gives up the ability to reason polymorphically about the existing inhabitants such as `Data.Map`.
+There are _many_ `Foldable` containers that contain more than just their elements. `IsList` requires both the ability to consume the elements of a structure but the ability to construct the structure as well.

 # It should also be noted that `Traversable` can be added to `Prelude` without adding `Foldable`.
 Today `Foldable` is a superclass of `Traversable`, but there is no real need for that.
 (E.g., building the lens package and all its dependencies only requires 9 trivial changes when `Foldable` is no longer a superclass.)

-Removing Foldable as a superclass of Traversable destroys a relationship between the Traversable class and 33+ operations with well known and well understood semantics.
+Removing `Foldable` as a superclass of `Traversable` destroys a relationship between the `Traversable` class and 33+ operations with well known and well understood semantics.

 The same argument has historically been applied to argue against adding `Applicative` as a superclass of `Monad`.

 It can also be applied equally well to say that `Ord` doesn't need `Eq` as a superclass, despite the fact that `Ord` provides us obvious laws giving us guidance for how the corresponding `Eq` should work.

+It would seem remarkably backwards to finally unify all the work on `Applicative` and `Monad` and simultaneously cleave apart all the work on `Foldable` and `Traversable` creating a variant on the `ap` vs. `(<*>)`, `fmap` vs. `liftM` problem but now spanning dozens of combinators.

 # The existing corpus of books, tutorials, syllabi, and the like usually have a significant portion of the text dedicated to these very `Prelude` functions - and they would all need significant revision.

-At least two books already teach the Foldable and Traversable abstractions: "Learn You a Haskell" and "Beginning Haskell".
+At least two books already teach the `Foldable` and `Traversable` abstractions: "Learn You a Haskell" and "Beginning Haskell".
 Moreover, other texts such as "Real World Haskell" introduce the monad operations by telling the user to pretend the monad operations are specific to IO.
-"Read m as IO when you see it".
+"Read `m` as `IO` when you see it".

 # Teaching beginners what sequence means in its full generality is going to be a challenge.